neatnik/omg.lol/info/Profile & Web/profiles.md

 ## Getting Started

-To get started with your profile page, use the [Advanced Editor](/info/advanced-editor).
+To get started with your profile page, use the [Editor](/info/advanced-editor).

 There’s a super powerful (we might even say _magical_) management process behind [Profile Items](/info/profile-items), so they have their [very own support article over here](/info/profile-items).